ocairncross/hpc-docs/guides/conda-environment.md

 - Miniconda has the same licence issues as Anaconda.

 # Conda Environments
-Conda environments should not be confused with the conda modules which contain the software to manage the environments.
-Conda environments contain the software and packages required to run python applications.
+Conda environments should not be confused with the [conda modules](#conda-modules).
+The modules contain software to manage environments whereas, conda environments contain software and packages that run your python applications.
 After loading and initialising a conda module (e.g., Miniconda) you can activate, deactivate, create and delete environments.

 ## Activating
 To activate an environment stored in your default environment home, use:<br>
-`conda activate my-env`<br> After running this command python has access to packages installed in the my-env environment.<br> You can also activate an environment from other locations by using a path to the environment using:<br> conda activate -p /scratch/project/big-data-project/our-env<br>
+`conda activate my-env`<br> After running this command python has access to packages and software installed in the my-env environment.<br> You can also activate an environment from other locations by specifying the path to the environment using:<br> conda activate -p /scratch/project/big-data-project/our-env<br>

 ## Deactivating
 Deactivate an environment with:<br>`conda deactivate`<br>Environments must be